r-spark/sparkhail/cran-comments.md

 ## Notes on rhub

+ * The examples in documentation use dontrun because I use spark and hail, but there is a runnable example in spark_context.R
+ * The LICENSE is needed because the use of apache spark

-Possibly mis-spelled words in DESCRIPTION: hail (https://hail.is/) python (https://www.python.org/)
+*Possibly mis-spelled words in DESCRIPTION: hail (https://hail.is/) python (https://www.python.org/)
   GWAS (genome-wide association study)